 The managers who couldn’t cut it in the Premier League and got the sack before they ever got truly settled into the job.

-Five of the Premier League’s shortest managerial reigns:
+The Premier League’s shortest managerial reigns:

 Flores’ second stint in charge of Watford was, needless to say, far less successful than his first between 2015-16.
 During his three months as manager, the side saw a slight uptake in results as they won their first game of the campaign and drew 2-2 with Arsenal.